cylc/cylc-doc/src/tutorial/furthertopics/inheritance.rst

 More Inheritance
 ----------------

-We will now add some more families and tasks to the suite.
+We will now add some more families and tasks to the workflow.

 Engine Type
 ^^^^^^^^^^^